 One of the biggest advantages of SIP investing is Rupee Cost Averaging—buying at different price levels over time to balance out market volatility.

 Skipping a SIP disrupts this rhythm.
+What if SIP is not paid one month?
 Over the years, regular investing helps you build a strong portfolio regardless of market fluctuations.
 A break in SIP payments could mess up this strategy and impact your long-term gains.

 Think of it like missing gym workouts—skipping one or two might not show immediate results, but over time, it can slow down your progress.